jtonglet/jtonglet.github.io/_pages/about.md

 Welcome, Bienvenue, Welkom, Willkomen!

 I am an ELLIS PhD student working on multimodal fact-checking.
-I am supervised by Iryna Gurevych (TU Darmstadt), Marie-Francine Moens (KU Leuven), and Tinne Tuytelaars (KU Leuven).
+I am supervised by Iryna Gurevych (TU Darmstadt), Marie-Francine Moens (KU Leuven), and Tinne Tuytelaars (KU Leuven). <br>
 I am interested in research at the intersection of natural language processing and computer vision to assist human fact-checkers.
 I am currently based at KU Leuven in Belgium.